shivaprasad-vibhooti/verilog-digital-system-design/4_bit_alu/README.md

-🔷 4-Bit Arithmetic Logic Unit (ALU) – Verilog HDL
+4-BIT ARITHMETIC LOGIC UNIT (ALU) – VERILOG HDL
-🧾 Project Overview
+1. INTRODUCTION

-This project implements a fully modular 4-bit Arithmetic Logic Unit (ALU) using Verilog HDL.
+This project presents the design and implementation of a 4-bit Arithmetic Logic Unit (ALU) using Verilog HDL.
-The ALU is capable of performing a wide range of arithmetic, logical, and bit-rotation operations.
+The ALU is a fundamental component of digital processors and is responsible for performing arithmetic and logical operations.

-Each operation is designed as an independent Verilog module, making the system easy to understand, debug, and extend.
-All modules are integrated into a top-level module (alu_top.v), which selects the required operation based on an opcode.
+This design follows a fully modular approach, where each operation is implemented as a separate Verilog module for clarity, scalability, and ease of testing.

+2. PROJECT OBJECTIVE

+The main objectives of this project are:

+To design a modular 4-bit ALU using Verilog HDL

+To implement arithmetic, logical, and rotational operations

+To integrate all modules using a top-level control module

-The design is verified using a dedicated testbench and simulated in Xilinx Vivado.
+To verify the functionality using a testbench and simulation

-⚙️ Supported Operations
+3. FEATURES & OPERATIONS
-🔢 Arithmetic Operations
+3.1 Arithmetic Operations

 Addition